AusDTO/gov-au-content-guide/writing-for-the-web.md

 Much has been written on this topic and can be researched on the web.

-Doing web writing training is also important, even if you have been a writer or editor for many years.
+Doing web writing training is also important, even if you have been a writer or editor for many years or are a digital native who was born or went to school in the digital era.